 - STAT!Ref Electronic Medical Library

 Full-text cross-searchable reference books for the health professional.
-Includes Stedman's Medical Dictionary, Current Medical Diagnosis & Treatment and DSM-IV-TR.
+Includes Stedman's Medical Dictionary, Merck Manual of Diagnosis and Therapy, and DSM-IV-TR.

 - Access Medicine